nachtluce/3710-Project/Final Handin/README.txt

 	Test Benches:	Contains all test benches
 	Test Modules:	Contains the Fibonacci test module that was built to test the ALU's integration with the register file.
+	bit files:	Contains bits files of CPU with memory initialized.
+A single player and multiplayer version exists in the folder.